 Investments in healthcare IT: Rising investments in healthcare IT have increased the adoption of EHR software and other technology.
 Gartner states that “digital healthcare is propelling spending in enhancing core automation systems like various health information systems and other associated technologies”.
 Improved infrastructure and expansion of healthcare IT have helped in the growth of e-prescribing technology.
 The growing adoption of integrated EHR models has also aided the e-prescribing market.

 Advancements in e-prescribing technology: Persistence Market Research also says that advanced e-prescribing features, such as data security checks, patient history, preparing complete medication lists and information of formulary, are also key drivers of this market.
 These advancements have helped expand the scope and quality of patient care.

-Improved efficiency and reduced expenses: According to the Office of the National Coordinator of Health IT, 90 percent of pharmacies and 70 percent of physicians in the U.S. use e-prescribing systems.
+Improved efficiency and reduced expenses: According to Statista, 80% of all prescriptions are written digitally.
 This has helped the industry improve efficiency, reduce medication errors and enjoy cost-saving benefits.

 The shift to electronic prescribing systems can save funds and manual efforts in the healthcare industry.
 Additional features offered by these systems help to improve patient care efficiency.
 Improvements in IT infrastructure and investments in digital healthcare will help improve adoption of e-prescribing systems.
 Companies that become early adopters will reap the benefits sooner than those who don’t.